-The global village identified by Marshall McLuhan in The Gutenberg Galaxy, thirty years before the World Wide Web was developed, is now (or appears to be) an inescapable reality.
-Here is McLuhan, prophet of cyberspace, in 1962: “… the world has become a computer, an electronic brain, exactly as an infantile piece of science fiction.
+The global village first identified by Marshall McLuhan in The Gutenberg Galaxy, thirty years before the World Wide Web was developed, is now (or appears to be) an inescapable reality.
+Here is McLuhan, prophet of cyberspace, in 1962: “. . . the world has become a computer, an electronic brain, exactly as in an infantile piece of science fiction.
 And as our senses have gone outside us, Big Brother goes inside.
 So, unless aware of this dynamic, we shall at once move into a phase of panic terrors, exactly befitting a small world of tribal drums, total interdependence, and superimposed co-existence.
 Terror is the normal state of any oral society, for in it everything affects everything all the time.”
-This is a fairly accurate description of the way the www has affected all our lives.
+This is a fairly accurate description of the way the www has affected our lives.
 A 2005 greeting-card by Judy Horacek put this well.
 A woman sits at her computer, staring anxiously away behind into the void.
 The caption is “Impressed as she was by the worldwide web, Ann couldn’t help wondering about the world wide spider”.
-Some of McLuhan’s predictions (like predictions of all kinds) were off target; but he saw very clearly that developments in communications and information technology were not just convenient tools, but would fundamentally change the way we think and behave.
+Some of McLuhan’s predictions (like all predictions) were wide of the target; but he saw very clearly that developments in communications and information technology were not just convenient tools, but would fundamentally change the way we think and behave.